 1.Stay at the Four Seasons.
 Nothing sets the mood for a once in a lifetime vacation like a luxurious place to stay, and nobody does luxury like the Four Seasons.
 Spend afternoons lounging around the adults only infinity pool that overlooks the ocean being pampered with five star service.
-Read about my 5 favorite Maui honeymoon resorts here.
+Read my review of my stay at the Four Seasons here and find more recommendations for where to stay on Maui here.

 2.Have dinner at Mama’s Fish House.
 Mama’s Fish House, the epitome of relaxed fine dining, is a don’t miss for all visitors to Maui, but especially those on their honeymoon.
 Located beachfront on the north shore, the setting, service, and food all contribute to an unbelievable experience at Hawaii’s most memorable restaurant.
 Read more about Mama’s here.

 3.Get a couple’s massage.
 The classic honeymoon activity.
 There are quite a few top notch spas in Wailea all a stone’s throw from one another.
 I’m not terribly “in the know” when it comes to spas but I’ve done extensive research (including polling friends who work there) and the general consensus is that the treatments are best at the Fairmont Kea Lani and the Andaz.
 The Grand Wailea hands down has the best spa facilities.
 I personally wasn’t super impressed with the spa at the Four Seasons.
 The Andaz seems to have the best combo of good treatments and facilities.
 On the west side, the Ritz Carlton and Montage are the lap of luxury.